The Birth of the Knees Club

 The more I listened to Big L, and to Kenny and Cash in particular, the more I wanted to get involved.
 First, my friends and I decided to do something really practical; in the middle of summer, we knitted the Dynamic Duo a 15-yard-long scarf.
 We waited anxiously as our precious gift navigated the perils of the postal service to the Curzon Street offices and journeyed onward on the tender to the Galaxy.
 I would dearly love to hear a recording of the day our heroes finally received the scarf.
 Kenny and Cash devoted a fair amount of airtime to raving about this magnificent monument to madness, but I was unable to tape any of it.
 I was trapped in a car, travelling towards Dover for a holiday with my parents.
 So it was that Mary, Mozz, Jenny and Lynn became the famous Scarfknitters of High Wycombe, and we finally felt we were a part of Big L.

 Being besotted by Radio London, I wanted more involvement.
-By December, although the Kenny and Cash Show had already ended.
-Pete Brady left the Breakfast Show, Dave took over and Kenny and Cash as a Big L double-act were no more.
+By December, the Kenny and Cash Show had already ended.
+Pete Brady left the Breakfast Show, Dave took over and his change of time-slot meant that Kenny and Cash as a Big L double-act were no more.
 I had decided that the great importance placed upon patellae by all the Radio London DJs, who always seemed to be talking about them, warranted my forming the Knees Club.
-January 7th 1966, was designated National Knees Day.
-Whether this was instigated by the Big Lil jocks or whether it was my idea, I cannot recall, but that was the day I launched the Knees Club.
+My diary informs me that January 7th 1966, was designated National Knees Day.
+Whether this was instigated by the Big L jocks or whether it was my idea, I cannot recall, but that was the day I launched the Knees Club.
 What was the point of this organisation?
 None whatsoever, other than to participate with others in a celebration of silliness.
 The club was a ridiculous project, based entirely upon schoolgirl logic and total lack of planning.
 Sensible matters such as a requirement for finance never entered my head.
 I was sixteen, and shortly to take 'O' Levels; I should have had my mind on higher things... but it was stuck firmly at knee-level.

 (Picture: Also stuck at knee-level, Knees Club Officials (l-r) and co-scarf-knitters, Jenny Mance and Mozz Walker on patella parade with me in Frogmore, High Wycombe)